runabrandes/pp5-elegant-essentials/README.md

 - Hydrating care - "best hydrating skincare products", "hydrating care for dry skin"
 - High quality beauty products - "high quality beauty products for sensitive skin", "top rated high quality beauty brands"

-I then input the keywords into [wordtracker](wordtracker.com) to check for competition on these keywords and based on the results I chose the following keywords for my wesbite which I included in several section of my website as well as in the `meta` keywords tag:
+I then input the keywords into [wordtracker](https://www.wordtracker.com/) to check for competition on these keywords and based on the results I chose the following keywords for my wesbite which I included in several section of my website as well as in the `meta` keywords tag in my base.html file:

 1. Premium haircare
 2. Luxury skincare